How to Make Bamboo Paper

 Step 6: Sizing the Pulp

 After your pulp is dry, you can apply sizing to prepare it for paper-making.
 Water-based adhesive sizes work best because they are non-toxic and do not make the paper tacky.
 One way to apply to size is by brushing or spraying on a thin layer.
+Another option is to soak your dried pulp in a bath of adhesive.
+Any method you choose should leave your pulp looking glossy and smooth, which helps it form a good bond with paper fibers.

 Step 7: Fixing and Grinding

 Bamboo paper can be made from either fresh or aged pulp.
-If you use the fresh plant material, add a small alum to your pulp to help it stick together and form a smoother sheet.
+If you use fresh plant material, add a small alum to your pulp to help it stick together and form a smoother sheet.
 Crushed limestone is another option if you want to make better-quality white pulp.
-Mix the ground material with a small amount of water to find out how much of your additive to use.
+To find out how much of your additive to use, mix the ground material with a small amount of water.
+Spread the mixture on a glass pane to see if it is evenly distributed.
+If you are satisfied with the results, move on to making your paper!

 Step 8: Remove Excess Water